annabatki/android-tutorial-bitrise/index.md

 ## Unit test

 A class file (`Utils.java`) was created in advance, which has an `addNumbers` function.
-This function will be tested to see if it works as expected.
+This function will be tested to check if it works as expected.
 (Later this function will be used for testing app functionality as well.)

 1. Add the file
 ![utils](images/add_utils_file.png)